Teaching in Paraguay

 Teach in Paraguay – Hiring

 The school year in Paraguay runs from late February to December.
-While schools do hire year round in Paraguay, the peak hiring period is usually in March.
+While schools do hire year-round in Paraguay, the peak hiring period is usually in March.
 Paraguayan people appreciate a high level of professionalism, so relationship building and networking with a potential employer is important in securing a teaching job in Paraguay.
-Secondary interviews are often done in-person.

 Qualifications to teach in Paraguay